ryb73/shmutex/README.md

 API:

 - `lock(func, exclusive = false)`
   - Requests lock and fires `func` when the lock is acquired.
 If `func` returns a thenable, the lock will be released when the thenable resolves.
 Otherwise, the lock is released when `func` returns.
+Returns a promise for the result of `func`.
 - `read(func)`
   - Alias for `lock(func)`
 - `write(func)`